 There are two potential drivers for the increases noted in this object code.
 First, we will be increasing the BOE contribution to AHM.
 In 2015-2016 there was a 96% increase in this line to shift the AHM levy from the Town of Hebron to the Board Of Education.
-This year, the projected AHM levy will increase 3%.
-In addition, we have increased the AHM Social Worker an additional day.
-As a result, the AHM levy will increase to \$80,200 annually.
-For the 2018-2019 school year, the Hebron Board Of Education entered into a shared services agreement for a Board Certified Behavioral Analyst with the Marlborough Board Of Education.
-This has resulted in a savings of \$38,766.
-We have utilized a portion of this savings to address mental health needs of our students by increasing our AHM Social Worker from three to four days per week.
-This \$12,000 increase has reduced the overall BCBA savings to \$25,767.
+For 2019-2020, the projected AHM levy will increase \$11,136.04.
+This increase accounts for a reduction in our levy, and the increase of our AHM Social Worker hours.
+To provide comprehensive mental health supports to our students, the district will now have a psychologist in each school and two days of Social Worker coverage.
+Lastly, for the 2018-2019 school year, the Hebron Board Of Education entered into a shared services agreement for a Board Certified Behavioral Analyst with the Marlborough Board Of Education.
+This has resulted in a savings of \$23,154.
+These savings were reallocated to cover the increase in the AHM Social Worker hours.